finleywang/GestaltCogTeam.github.io/_pages/about.md

 News
 ------
+* 2025/02/26 Dr. Fei Wang is selected as Youth Editor of The Innovation!
 * 2025/01/19 One amazing review about MetaCity is accepted by <b>The Innovation</b>, congrats to all!
 * 2024/12/26 One commentary about AI in autonomous vehicles is accepted by <b>The Innovation</b>, congrats to all!
 * 2024/12/12 One commentary about Spatial-Temporal Large Models for Science is accepted by <b>The Innovation</b>, congrats to Zezhi!